-As described in \cite[]{SCHURY201840}, both linear Paul traps are usually filled with ions independently (and simultaneously) from each source: the reference ion source and the on-line helium gas catcher.
-Both of the linear Paul traps transfer ions alternately to the central flat ion trap, where the ions are cooled and then ejected towards the MRTOF system.
-Except for the short moment of transfer to the flat ion trap, both linear Paul traps are continuously in accumulation and cooling mode (axial trapping potential depth is on the order of $-10\,\mathrm{V}$).
-While one of the linear trap injects ions into the central trap the potential of the other linear trap is in fully closed (accumulation and trapping) mode, where the potential of the segment closest to the flat ion trap is a reflecting well.
-This alternate injection enables the concomitant referencing method \cite[]{Ito2018,SCHURY201840} which allows for highly frequent measurements of reference ions (at present every $50\,\mathrm{ms}$) and thus for excellent compensation of TOF drifts mainly caused by voltage fluctuations and thermal expansion of the mechanical structure.
-The full measurement sequence consists of two subcycles (presently of $25\,\mathrm{ms}$ length) including the injection of ions from either of the linear Paul traps into the flat ion trap, cooling of ions, ejection towards the MRTOF-MS, and trapping period in the MRTOF system.
+As described in \cite[]{SCHURY201840}, to achieve a very high duty cycle both linear Paul traps can be filled with ions independently (and simultaneously) from each source, reference ion source and gas cell.
+Both of the linear Paul traps transfer ions to the central flat ion trap in an alternating fashion.
+After a cooling period in the flat ion trap, the ions are ejected and transferred to the MRTOF system.
+Except for the brief transfer to the flat ion trap, both linear Paul traps are continuously in accumulation and cooling mode.
+While one linear trap injects ions into the central trap, the potential of the other linear trap enables accumulation and trapping, where the potential of the segment closest to the flat ion trap is a reflecting well.
+This alternate injection enables the concomitant referencing method \cite[]{Ito2018,SCHURY201840} which allows for interleaved measurements of reference ions and those from the gas cell.
+The present cycle time is $50\,\mathrm{ms}$, which allows for excellent compensation of TOF drifts caused by voltage fluctuations and thermal expansion of the mechanical structure.
+The full measurement sequence consists of two sub-cycles (presently of $25\,\mathrm{ms}$ duration) including the full procedure from ion accumulation to detection.